 Caroline Eastham died in April of 1887 and William Eastham and the Guilds moved soon thereafter to Newton.

 On March 14, 1888, 224 Beacon was acquired from William Eastham and Annie (Eastham) Guild by oil dealer John Hatch Haines.
-He and his wife, Jane (McCleary) Haines, made it their home during the 1888-1889 winter season, but moved thereafter, probably to Providence, where he died in September of 1889.
+He and his wife, Jane (McCleary) Haines, made it their home during the 1888-1889 winter season, but moved thereafter to Dorchester.
+He died in September of 1889, having jumped from a steamer returning from Newport to Providence, where he was a patient in a sanitarium.